Shopware HTTP Cache with Varnish XKey

 unset resp.http.Link;

-A Varnish cache is always operated in a ratio of 1:1 to the app slaves for simple vertical scaling in our clusters.
-This means that if there are 2 app slave servers, there must also be 2 Varnish cache servers in the setup.
+To enable easy vertical scaling in our clusters, a Varnish cache is always operated in a 1:1 ratio with the app slaves.
+This means that with 2 app slave servers, there must also be 2 Varnish cache servers in the setup.

 backend default {